segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Application Lifecycle Tracking

-Our SDK can automatically instrument common application lifecycle events such as "Application Installed", "Application Updated" and "Application Opened".
+The Segment Analytics-iOS SDK can automatically instrument [common application lifecycle events](/docs/connections/spec/mobile/) such as "Application Installed", "Application Updated" and "Application Opened".
 Simply enable this option when you initialize the SDK.

 {% codeexample %}
 {% codeexampletab Swift %}